obisin/ComfyUI-FSampler/README.md

 ## Note:
 - currently only tested on flux, wan2.2 and qwen- happy for anyone to test and give feedback- I will test on otehrs later.
 - Testing done on a 2080ti with loras and f8 and f16 models.
 - The longer a single run on one model the better.
-Split model like Wan2.2 will see less benefit due to lower step count per model as this leads to less history to predict future values.

 ## Overview
 - Training‑free acceleration that skips full model calls using predicted epsilon (noise) from recent REAL steps.